PawanDTU/CRYPTO-PULSE/README.md

-# Buy The Dip
+# CRYPTO-PULSE
-#### Buy the Dip is a cryptocurrency live price tracker web-app.
+####  CRYPTO-PULSE is a cryptocurrency live price tracker web-app.
 It not only shows the live price but also the other major information about the available cryptos.

 ## Demo
 ####https://buy-dip.netlify.app/